 Reviews are sometimes bought in batches, and you may be able to tell if that's the case by checking reviewers' profiles.
-Have they reviewed many similar products in a short period of time?
-It's unlikely that a single person would buy five computer monitors, for example.
+Have they reviewed many similar products in a short period?
+It's unlikely that the average person would buy five computer monitors, for example.
 Similarly, have they posted multiple reviews for products from the same company or brand?
 Do they always seem to give very high or low marks?
-If "yes" to any of these questions, they may be suspect.
+If "yes" to any of these questions, beware.

 Dozens of reviews were posted within days.